Skip to main content

 • Description of any public use of adjoining, abutting or adjacent lands in the applicants ownership, and the planning authority's view on any condition which may be appropriate for the purpose of conserving a public amenity on those lands.

-• Planning authority view in relation to the decision to be made by the Board.
+• Planning authority view in relation to the decision to be made by the Commission.

-• Planning authority view on conditions which should be attached in the event of the Board deciding to grant permission.
-(Where an IPPC or Waste licence is required, the Board cannot impose conditions relating to the control of emissions from the activity for which a license is required).
+• Planning authority view on conditions which should be attached in the event of the Commission deciding to grant permission.
+(Where an IPPC or Waste licence is required, the Commission cannot impose conditions relating to the control of emissions from the activity for which a license is required).

 • Planning authority view on community gain conditions which may be appropriate.